salvaborit/todo_list-django_api_fbv/README.md

 ### Labels

 api/labels/ for all labels <br>
-api/labels/3 for label with id 2
+api/labels/7 for label with id 7

-## Usage

-api/labels/3.json for data in json format <br>
-api/tasks.xml for data in xml format